WordPress/gutenberg/docs/how-to-guides/block-tutorial/extending-the-query-loop-block.md

 ],
 ```

-By having `innerBlocks` in your variation you essentially skip the set up phase of Query Loop block with suggested patterns and the block is inserted with these inner blocks as its starting content.
+By having `innerBlocks` in your variation you essentially skip the setup phase of Query Loop block with suggested patterns and the block is inserted with these inner blocks as its starting content.

-The other way would be to register patterns specific to your variation, which are going to be suggested in set up and replace flows of the block.
+The other way would be to register patterns specific to your variation, which are going to be suggested in the setup, and replace flows of the block.

-Query Loop determines if there is an active variation of the block and if there are available specific patterns for this variation.
-If there are, these patterns are going to be the only ones suggested to the user, without including the default ones for Query Loop.
-If there are no such patterns, the default ones for Query Loop are going to be suggested.
+The Query Loop block determines if there is an active variation of itself and if there are specific patterns available for this variation.
+If there are, these patterns are going to be the only ones suggested to the user, without including the default ones for the original Query Loop block.
+Otherwise, if there are no such patterns, the default ones are going to be suggested.

-In order for a pattern to be 'connected' with a Query Loop variation, you should add to the pattern's `blockTypes` property the name of your variation prefixed with the Query Loop name(ex. core/query/$variation_name).
+In order for a pattern to be “connected” with a Query Loop variation, you should add the name of your variation prefixed with the Query Loop name (e.g. `core/query/$variation_name`) to the pattern's `blockTypes` property.
 For more details about registering patterns [see here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-patterns/).

 ### Making Gutenberg recognize your variation